 Note: This procedure assumes you are connecting to a wireless network which is not using WEP security.
-If your network includes WEP settings, click the Security tab page and configure the WPN111 accordingly.
-For help with these steps, click the Help button in the WPN111 Configuration Utility to view context- sensitive help information, or see "Enabling Wireless Security Features" on page 4-7.
+If your network includes WEP settings, enter the security information in the Security section.
+For help with these steps, see "Enabling Wireless Security Features" on page 4-8.